MikeS-MS/MikesTweaks/README.md

 ## 3. Player Keybinds (Individual)
   - Hotbar slots: 1-9 keyboard keys
   - Emotes: Y and U keys
-  - Push To Talk button can be bound to Mouse buttons now inside the Game's Settings Meu
+  - Push To Talk button can be bound to Mouse buttons now inside the Game's Settings Menu
 ## 4. Player Sprint (Synced)
   - Sprint Longevity: 12 (was 5)
   - Stamina Drain from jump: 0.04 (was 0.08)